knative/docs/docs/admin/metrics/serving-metrics-api.md

   - /docs/serving/metrics/#admin
 ---

-Administrators can monitor the Knative Serving control plane by looking at the metrics exposed by each Knative Serving component.
+Administrators can monitor the Knative Serving data plane and control plane by looking at the metrics exposed by each Knative Serving component.

 ## Activator metrics